 Dr. Jim Yong Kim moves to the World Bank

-The Department was proud to see Jim Yong Kim named president of the World Bank in 2012.
+The Department was proud to see Jim Yong Kim named the president of the World Bank in 2012.
 (See the stories in the Washington Post.
 He took office on July 1, 2012.

 The Global Health Delivery Partnership

 The Department and collaborators, Partners In Health and Brigham and Women's Hospital, formalized the Global Health Delivery Partnership to translate knowledge, generated in academic medical centers and in settings of poverty, and transfer skills and resources in order to improve delivery of effective, equitably distributed health care.
 The Partnership is committed to improving health throughout the world, and particularly for the poor and marginalized.
-Its work focuses on four essential elements of global health delivery: (1) delivering high quality health care; (2) building local capacity and strengthening health systems; (3) transforming medical education; and (4) documenting our work and diffusing lessons learned.
+Its work focuses on four essential elements of global health delivery: (1) delivering high-quality health care; (2) building local capacity and strengthening health systems; (3) transforming medical education; and (4) documenting our work and diffusing lessons learned.